 Qualified students may perform business research projects under the supervision of a Business faculty member.
 Prerequisite: instructor’s consent and approval of Associate Dean of Social Science.

 BUAD 494 Internship

 Appropriate work experience with business firms or government agencies may be undertaken for course credit when directly related to the educational goals of the student.
-The work done or a description of the field experience is not sufficient for academic credit; there must also be evidence of reflective analysis and interpretation of the experience which relates it to the basic theory in related areas.
-Students must submit an internship course application to the director of business to be approved for academic credit before registering for the course.
-Note that the summer offering of this course is done electronically.
-Prerequisites: business or accounting major, instructor approval, ACCT 206 and BUAD 284.
+The work done or a description of the field experience is not sufficient for academic credit, there must also be evidence of reflective analysis and interpretation of the experience which relates it to the basic theory in related areas.
+Students must submit an Internship Course Application to the course instructor to be approved for academic credit before registering for the course.
+Note that the summer offering of this course is done online.
+Prerequisite: Business or Accounting major, instructor approval, ACCT 206 and BUAD 284.